Yoon-1023/Yoon-1023.github.io/projects.md

         <h3>Representing Function Values Through Integrals: Applications in Harmonic and Potential Theory
 </h3>
         <p><strong>Supervisor:</strong> <a href="https://math.nju.edu.cn/jzyg/apypl/20240321/i261827.html">Prof. Dong Miao</a>, Department of Mathematics, Nanjing University</p>
         <p><strong>Abstract:</strong> In this project, we investigate methods to represent the value of a function at a specific point using integrals.
 Inspired by analogies between Cauchy Integral Formula in Complex Analysis and fundamental results in Mathematical Analysis, we explore key results in harmonic and potential theory.
-Specifically, we analyze representation formulas for harmonic functions and their connection to boundary integrals, using tools such as Green’s identities and spherical coordinate transformations.
-The methods are demonstrated through detailed proofs and examples. </p>
+Specifically, we analyze representation formulas for harmonic functions and their connection to boundary integrals, using tools such as Green’s identities and spherical coordinate transformations. </p>

         <!-- Details Button at the Bottom -->
         <div class="details-button">